 Ellen Alleman, MA, LPCC| Therapist (Denver, CO)

-At the heart of Ellen’s work is a commitment to helping children feel deeply seen, understood, and supported.
-She creates a space where kids can safely explore their emotions, regulate their nervous systems, and begin to trust themselves more fully—both in their inner experiences and in the world around them.
+At the heart of Ellen’s work is a commitment to helping people feel deeply seen, understood, and supported.
+She creates a space where clients can safely explore their emotions, regulate their nervous systems, and begin to trust themselves more fully—both in their inner experiences and in the world around them.
+With a deep understanding of how people develop socially, emotionally, and neurologically across the lifespan, Ellen specializes in supporting neurodivergent, gifted, and twice-exceptional individuals who experience the world with intensity and depth.